tilek/about-me/my_strengths.md

  * Inspiring people
  * High tolerance towards societal pressure to be more average
  * Tracking and organizing data about my own life (e.g. strengths, weaknesses, microbiome, blood analysis)
- * Openness to higher-risk self-improvement
+ * Self-improvement with high but calculated risks (e.g. going to North Korea, one-off consumption of chemical substances)

 Individual - common to tech entrepreneurs:
  * Highly optimistic about other people's abilities